Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Abstract

 \section{Abstract}

-We introduce \benchmarkname{}, a benchmark for evaluating \textbf{agent}ic RL post-training---whether LLM \textbf{agent}s can autonomously design, implement, and run complete RL pipelines that improve foundation models.
-This capability is important because RL post-training increasingly drives model alignment and specialization, yet existing benchmarks remain largely static: supervised fine-tuning alone yields strong results, leaving interactive RL engineering untested. \benchmarkname{} addresses this with six tasks across three levels---from static rule-based training to closed-loop online RL with trajectory collection---each adding a structural requirement that prior levels do not impose.
-The benchmark provides isolated workspaces with a grading API, runtime instrumentation that records every submission and code revision, and automated post-hoc analysis that generates structured run reports, enabling the first automated diagnostic of agent-driven post-training behavior.
-Across multiple agent stacks spanning five agent systems and six driver LLMs, we find that agents achieve striking interactive gains---on ALFWorld, an RL-only agent improves from 5.97 to 93.28 via SFT warm-up and GRPO with online rollouts---yet make only marginal progress on others (DeepSearchQA: +2.75 within evaluation noise), and that driver choice has a large effect on interactive tasks---within the same scaffold, switching drivers changes interactive improvement from near-zero to +78pp.
-More broadly, the benchmark reveals that supervised pipelines dominate agent-driven post-training under fixed budgets, with online RL succeeding as the final best route only on ALFWorld.
-Code is available at \url{https://github.com/microsoft/RD-Agent/tree/main/rdagent/scenarios/rl/autorl_bench}.
+We introduce \benchmarkname{}, a compact diagnostic benchmark for evaluating agentic RL post-training, which tests whether LLM agents can autonomously design, implement, debug, and execute post-training pipelines that improve foundation models.
+RL post-training increasingly drives model alignment and specialization, yet existing benchmarks are largely static, rewarding supervised fine-tuning or script generation without assessing an agent's ability to close an interactive RL loop. \benchmarkname{} provides a unified agent-facing interface: each run starts from an isolated workspace containing a base model, task data, instructions, and a grading API, and agents must iterate within a fixed budget by training models and submitting artifacts for evaluation.
+The benchmark spans six tasks across three levels, from static rule-based training to judge-based optimization and closed-loop online RL with trajectory collection.
+Two diagnostic skills, namely runtime recording and post-hoc summarization, enable structured analysis of agent behavior, facilitating smooth and effective iteration of the benchmark's evaluation framework.
+Across five agent systems and six driver LLMs, agents show intelligent behavior but clear limitations: one RL-oriented run improves ALFWorld from 4.85 to 93.28 via SFT warm-up and GRPO with online rollouts, yet DeepSearchQA remains difficult, most successful routes rely on supervised pipelines, and interactive outcomes show large single-run differences across agent stacks.
+Overall, \benchmarkname{} shows that current agents can sometimes engineer online RL, but stable agent-driven RL post-training remains rare under fixed budgets.
+It also demonstrates that our benchmark provides a strong and effective evaluation framework for future research in this direction.
+Code is available at \url{https://github.com/microsoft/RD-Agent/blob/main/rdagent/scenarios/rl/autorl_bench/README.md}.